Castilian Spain

 (proposal)

 The independent Kingdom of León was formed in 914 by Christian princes of Asturias on the northern coast who had shifted their capital from Oviedo to León.
-Leaving behind the unnavigable Atlantic which was infested with Vikings and supposed sea monsters, they settled to the high tableland of Iberia, or the meseta.
+Leaving behind the unnavigable Atlantic which was infested with Vikings and supposed sea monsters, they settled on the high tableland of Iberia, or the meseta.

-In this time where clashes happened between poor and isolated cultures, where salt-making and blacksmithing were considered large industries, the armies that decided kingdoms numbered in the hundreds at best.
+In this time when clashes happened between poor and isolated cultures, where salt-making and blacksmithing were considered large industries, the armies that decided kingdoms numbered in the hundreds at best.
 From that time forward León sought to expand south and east, filling the newly gained territories with castles.
 This newly acquired land was the County of Burgos until the 930s, when Count Fernán González sought to expand Burgos and make it independent and hereditary.
 Taking the title King of Castilla because of the plethora of castles he expanded the Kingdom of Castilla at the expense of León through his alliance with the Caliphate of Cordoba.
 He was stopped by Sancho the Fat of León in 966.

 This rift between León and Castilla was exploited constantly by outsiders.
-Sancho the Great of Navarra (1004-35) succeeded in Absorbing Castilla in the 1020s and León in 1034, thus sparing Galicia’s independence for a time.
+Sancho the Great of Navarra (1004-35) succeeded in absorbing Castilla in the 1020s and León in 1034, thus sparing Galicia’s independence for a time.

-Fernando, his son took the county of Castilla, and conquered León and Galicia in 1037.
-He ruled over this Kingdom of León -Castillafor thirty years until he died in 1065.
+Fernando, his son, took the county of Castilla, and conquered León and Galicia in 1037.
+He ruled over this Kingdom of León-Castilla for thirty years until he died in 1065.

-The sack of Toledo on May 6, 1085 by Alfonso VI was a turning point in the growth of León-Castilla and the first milestone of note in the Reconquista.
+The sack of Toledo on May 6, 1085, by Alfonso VI was a turning point in the growth of León-Castilla and the first milestone of note in the Reconquista.
 Christian Mozarabs from Al-Andalus had come north to populate the deserted frontier lands, and the traditional view of Spanish history has been that they brought with them the remains of Visigothic and Classical culture, and a new ideology of Reconquista, a crusade against the Moors.
-The fall of Toledo is viewed as marking a change in relations to the Moorish south, ending the tribute payments and taking land instead.
-Alfonso was drawn into local politics by strife within Toledo, but then found himself faced unfamiliar problems of settling garrisons in the small Muslim strongholds dependent on Toledo, which had fallen to him with the city, and the appointment of a Catholic bishop.
+The fall of Toledo is viewed as marking a change in relations with the Moorish south, ending the tribute payments and taking land instead.
+Alfonso was drawn into local politics by strife within Toledo, but then found himself facing unfamiliar problems of settling garrisons in the small Muslim strongholds dependent on Toledo, which had fallen to him with the city, and of appointing a Catholic bishop.
 Revised definitions of the role of a Catholic king faced with the independent Muslim client-states that bought him off with gold had to be worked out in timely fashion by a Catholic king now governing sophisticated urban Muslim subjects.

 León-Castilla was again partitioned in 1195, when a major defeat of Alfonso VIII weakened the authority of Castilla, but the breach was healed in 1230 under Ferdinand III.
 At this time the coastal province of Lusitania was separated as the independent Kingdom of Portugal.
 Though later kings of Castile continued to take the title King of León as the superior title, and to use a lion as part of their standard, the history of Leon after 1230 can be followed at "Castile", and locally at entries for the individual cities of León.
-The Romance Astur-Leonese language was being susbtituted by Castillian.
-Under a unified Spanish kingdom, in the 16th century León became a captaincy-general.
+The Romance Astur-Leonese language was being replaced by Castillian.
+Under a unified Spanish kingdom in the 16th century León became a captaincy-general.

 Geography